DanielBarranco-Phy/DanielBarranco-Phy/README.md

 ## Hi!
 I'm Daniel Barranco 🚀

-I'm a final-year physics student in the UK with a passion for data, currently developing my skills into machine learning and coding.
+I'm a final-year physics student in the UK with a passion for data, currently developing my skills into machine learning, data analysis and coding.
 I'm also passionate about solving real-world problems, getting meaningful insights and optimizing processes through data. 📈

 I’m currently working on my dissertation: